-Electric scooters, also known as e-scooters, have grown in popularity in the U.S., especially with the explosion of shared electric scooter services such as Bird and Lime.
-These companies have brought e-scooters to many major U.S. cities, such as Los Angeles, Atlanta, San Francisco, as well as international cities.
+Electric scooters, also known as e-scooters, have grown in popularity over recent years.
+Shared electric scooter services such as Bird and Lime have brought e-scooters to many major U.S. cities such as Los Angeles, Atlanta, and San Francisco.

 While e-scooters are a great alternative form of transportation, they can be dangerous for riders.
 Between 2017 and 2021, emergency room-treated injuries for e-scooter, e-bike, and hoverboard riders increased by 127%.
 During the same time, the number of deaths increased by 860%.

 As more people start heading out on their scooters, it’s crucial for drivers to take some extra steps to keep them safe.
 By following these seven essential tips, you can enhance road safety and reduce the risk of accidents involving e-scooters.

 When driving near electric scooters, remain alert and aware of your surroundings.
 Keep an eye out for scooter riders and anticipate their movements.
 Depending on where you are, you may find e-scooters on the local roads, on the sidewalks, or even on the freeway.
 By scanning your environment and avoiding distractions, you can reduce the risk of colliding with a scooter.

 Familiarize yourself with the specific traffic laws and regulations concerning electric scooters in your area.
 Understanding speed limits, designated scooter lanes, and other rules can help you responsibly share the road.

 In some states, e-scooters are essentially unregulated.
 There’s a good chance you may come across inexperienced riders who could behave erratically, so keep a sharp eye out for them and give them extra space.